 In terms of finding workable solutions, the answer is not to ban the publishing platforms but rather to make our law enforcement systems mutually intelligible.
 Such an approach will protect honest citizens and not erode civil liberties while also rendering law enforcement a more credible deterrent to violent online threats.

-Currently, it difficult for U.S. companies to share stored communications with law enforcement agencies overseas, because they are prohibited from doing so by federal data privacy law.
-Only in emergency situations can disclosure be made.
-In non-emergency scenarios, foreign law enforcement agencies seeking U.S.-based user data must go through a months-long Mutual Legal Assistance Treaty, or MLAT, procedure to ensure overseas requests comply with U.S. constitutional requirements around due process and freedom of speech.
+Currently, it difficult for U.S. companies to share stored communications with law enforcement agencies overseas.
+(The Stored Communications Act appears to prohibit the disclosure of the content of stored communications to foreign governments without a U.S. warrant.)
+Foreign law enforcement agencies seeking U.S.-based user data must go through a months-long Mutual Legal Assistance Treaty, or MLAT, procedure to ensure overseas requests comply with U.S. constitutional requirements around due process and freedom of speech.

 Because the U.S.’ free speech rules are more pro-speaker than most if not all countries on the planet, overseas governments – particularly New Zealand, Australia, Britain, and Canada – are the loudest in calling for censorship of American-run web businesses.
 These calls for censorship strike me as a transparent attempt to do an end-run around U.S. privacy and free speech protections to exert an influence over the content and tone of the Internet, a global system that no country can, on its own, control.